Mookie Betts Player Props: Dodgers vs. Rangers

 Mookie Betts At The Plate

-- Betts leads Los Angeles in total hits (101) this season while batting .278 with 52 extra-base hits.
+- Among qualifying hitters in MLB, he ranks 30th in batting average, ninth in on-base percentage, and fifth in slugging.

-- Among qualified hitters in baseball, his batting average ranks 34th, his on-base percentage ranks ninth, and he is fourth in the league in slugging.
+- Betts has picked up a hit in 73.4% of his 94 games this year, with at least two hits in 23.4% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.